munificent/craftinginterpreters/book/introduction.md

    syllables or a handful of letters will annoy them to no end.

-3. **It's distinct enough to search for.** People will Google your language's name to find help with using it, and you want a word that's not common enough to confuse the search engine.
-Though, with the amount of AI most search engines pack in today, that's less of an issue.
+3. **It's distinct enough to search for.** People will Google your language's name to find docs for it, and you want a word that's not common enough to confuse the search engine.
+Though, with the amount of AI most search engines are packing today, that's less of an issue.
 Still, you won't be doing your users any favors if you name your language "for".

 4. **It doesn't have negative connotations across a number of cultures.** This is hard to guard for, but it's worth considering.
 The designer of Nimrod